Joe Joyce, Callum Johnson & Jason Cunningham return to action at WembleyMay 27 | 4 min read

-Daniel Dubois: Record, KOs, height, trainer and everything you need to know ahead of Joe Joyce clash
+Daniel Dubois: Record, KOs, height, trainer and everything you need to know about the heavyweight sensation

 British heavyweight sensation Daniel Dubois is viewed as one of the brightest prospects in the sport.

-Here, we take you through Dubois’ key career stats ahead of his bout with Joyce.
+Here, we take you through Dubois’ key career stats ahead of his next bout against Joe Cusumano on BT Sport Box Office.

 Daniel Dubois: Amateur career

-Dubois took up boxingat nine and has trained at the Peacock Gym in Canning Town from a young age.
+Dubois took up boxing at nine and trained at the Peacock Gym in Canning Town from a young age.

 He went on to have 75 amateur bouts, winning 69 and losing six.
 He won two English schoolboy titles, two Junior ABAs, the CYPs and boxed for England 12 times.